lwjglgamedev/vulkanbook/bookcontents/chapter-02/chapter-02.md

 `malloc` is suggested for performance gains, but sometimes calloc is necessary.
 When using calloc, we do not need to initialize some information fields.*

+> [!WARNING]
+> Keep in mind that you should not allocate large objects in the `MemoryStack`.
+You should use it for relative small short lived objects.
+> In case you need to allocate larger objects, either you should increase its default size, or use allocation methods that do not require a `MemoryStack` instance.
+> In this case, you need to either manually free the allocation or perform the allocation in a `try` `catch` block.

 ### Creating Vulkan Structures

 Here you can see the basis of all the Vulkan calls.